JSBmanD/docs/pages/organic-search/spotlight.md

         }];
         ```

-!!! note
+[block:callout]
+{
+  "type": "info",
+  "title": "BUO Indexing",
-    All the Branch Universal Objects will be indexed using CSSearchableIndex irrespective of it's contentIndexMode
+  "body": "All the Branch Universal Objects will be indexed using `CSSearchableIndex` irrespective of it's `contentIndexMode`."
+}
+[/block]

 - Remove single Branch Universal Object from Spotlight if privately indexed